alphagov/paas-tech-docs/source/documentation/troubleshooting/ssh.md

     cf ssh myapp -L 6666:HOST:PORT
     ```

-    where HOST is the host value you found in the previous step, and PORT is the port (usually 5433).
+    where HOST and PORT are the values you found in the previous step.

     This will open a shell in the remote container, and create a local tunnel using port 6666.